 gRANT o'bRIEN, artistic Director

-His recent accomplishments include producing, conducting and arranging for Songs of the Valiant, a benefit concert for the Wounded Warrior Project and RIT: LIVE TO PICTURE, a performance of student and independent films with live orchestral accompaniment.
+Producing innovative community based projects has also been a passion of Grant’s professional career.
+His project, TERRA, raised funds for a local urban farming center through a benefit performance of pastoral concert pieces all performed with multimedia elements.
+His other community based accomplishments include producing, conducting and arranging for Songs of the Valiant, a benefit concert for the Wounded Warrior Project and RIT: LIVE TO PICTURE, a premiere of student and independent films with live orchestral accompaniment.